ElektraInitiative/libelektra/doc/decisions/4_in_review/change_tracking.md

 - `struct _KDB` needs to be extended to contain the keyset for changetracking
 - Replace all custom changetracking code within Elektra with this unified implementation.
   This should also include the `keyNeedsSync` flag.
+  It also includes switching all notification plugins to use the new API.

 ## Related Decisions